The Chart for Canadian Solar Inc. (CSIQ) Is Flashing Mixed Signals

-Canadian Solar Inc. (NASDAQ:CSIQ) went down by -0.08% from its latest closing price compared to the recent 1-year high of $67.39.
-The company’s stock price has collected -1.88% of loss in the last five trading sessions.
-Press Release reported 19 hours ago that Canadian Solar Secures EUR 50 Million from Santander to Support Growth in Project Development in EMEA
+Canadian Solar Inc. (NASDAQ:CSIQ) went up by 12.54% from its latest closing price compared to the recent 1-year high of $67.39.
+The company’s stock price has collected 18.68% of gains in the last five trading sessions.
+Press Release reported 17 hours ago that Canadian Solar’s Subsidiary CSI Solar Submits Application Documents for Initial Public Offering on China’s STAR Market

 >> 7 Top Picks for the Post-Pandemic Economy <<